sarakarimi/PlantMap/README.md

 **Derya Akbaba:** Created initial dataset (uploaded to HuggingFace) including raw images used later by Sara.
 Created initial Docker file.
 Applied for and set up Berzelius project.
 Designed and created the project presentation.

+## Acknowledgements
+This project was partially supported by the Wallenberg AI, Autonomous Systems and Software Program funded by Knut and Alice Wallenberg Foundation to fufill the requirements to pass the WASP Graduate School Course Scalable Data Science and Distributed Machine Learning - ScaDaMaLe-WASP-UU-2024 at https://lamastex.github.io/ScaDaMaLe.
+Computing infrastructure for learning was supported by Databricks Inc.'s Community Edition.
+The course was Industrially sponsored by Jim Dowling of Logical Clocks AB, Stockholm, Sweden, Reza Zadeh of Matroid Inc., Palo Alto, California, USA, and Andreas Hellander & Salman Toor of Scaleout Systems AB, Uppsala, Sweden.

 ## References

 [1] Schouten, Gerard, Bas SHT Michielsen, and Barbara Gravendeel.
 "Data-centric AI approach for automated wildflower monitoring."
 Plos one 19.9 (2024): e0302958. <br>